-A well-publicized public hearing was held to present and review the Annual Action Plan on TO BE DETERMINED at City Hall, One Donham Plaza, Middletown, Ohio.
-This session is part of a strategic effort to maximize participation by the public to the greatest extent possible.
-The public hearing was advertised in the local newspaper, announced on the City's social media channels, through letters sent to local community organizations, and on the city's website.
+A well-publicized public hearing was held to present and review the Annual Action Plan - February 21, 2023 at City Hall, One Donham Plaza, Middletown, Ohio.
+This session was part of a strategic effort to maximize participation by the public to the greatest extent possible.
+The public hearing was advertised in the local newspaper, through letters sent to local community organizations, and on the city's website.

 The City invited community organizations to be included in the Annual Action Plan by providing opportunities for organizations to submit projects to be included in the plan.
-Ten projects were submitted for consideration.
+Nine projects were submitted for consideration.